Your Office Hole Puncher Just Got Its Own Google Doodle

 Read more: Google Celebrates 19 Years of Search With This Interactive Doodle

-The hole puncher was created back in 1886 by Friedrich Soennecken, a German inventor who is also responsible for thinking up ring binder.
+The history of the hole puncher goes back to 1886 and Friedrich Soennecken, a German inventor who is also responsible for thinking up ring binder.
 And despite being created more than a century ago, the design of the hole punch hasn’t changed too much, in that it involves a lever capable of punching through a thick stack of paper.

 According to Google, the company has made more than 2,000 doodles since they first started appearing on its homepage in 1998.
 Google now has a staff of illustrators and designers — called “doodlers” — who brainstorm and create Google doodles based around certain events, people and anniversaries.